Battle of Piva Forks: Aftermath

 The advance to inland defense line "Easy" had been carried out successfully by the US forces.
 Casualties during the battle reflected the intensity with at least 1,071 Japanese killed while the Marines' casualties were 115 dead and wounded.
 Such was the intensity of the fighting that the Japanese 23rd Infantry Regiment was almost completely destroyed.
 First Lieutenant Steve J. Cibik was awarded the Silver Star for his leadership in defending the ridge over four days.
 Corporal John Logan Jr. and Captain Robert Turnbull were both awarded the Navy Cross posthumously.
 Such was the intensity of the fighting that during the attack on 24 November, the supporting US artillery fired a total 62 different fire missions including the opening bombardment of the attack.
 Of these, a total of 52 were in general support of the Marines, while a further nine were fired to support the 37th Division that was also expanding its perimeter.
 Throughout these missions, over 7,300 rounds were fired: this was made up of 4,131 rounds of 75 mm, 2,534 rounds of 105 mm, and 688 rounds of 155 mm ammunition.

 As 24 November was Thanksgiving Day, a large number of turkeys were received at the beachhead, and the division cooks roasted the entire shipment and packed the turkeys for distribution to front line units.
-The 3rd Marines, exhausted from the fighting and below establishment due to casualties and disease, were relieved the following day by the three battalions of the 9th Marine Regiment.
+The 3rd Marines, exhausted from the fighting and below establishment from casualties and disease, were relieved the following day by the three battalions of the 9th Marine Regiment.
 Meanwhile, the US advance continued throughout the day until they met heavy Japanese resistance at a knoll dubbed "Grenade Hill", which was eventually captured by mid-morning on 26 November.
 Over the course of 25–26 November fighting around the knoll resulted in a further 32 Japanese killed, while US casualties amounted to five killed and 42 wounded.

 By the conclusion of the Piva Forks fighting, US forces were in control of the majority of the key terrain and high features that existed west of the Torokina River.
-These reduced the Japanese force's ability to harass the US beachhead around Torokina and as a result although the fighting on Bougainville continued with notable actions being fought at Koiari and Hellzapoppin Ridge and Hill 600A, in the words of historian Samuel Morison, "the Battle of Piva Forks...was the last serious ground resistance for a long time".
+These reduced the Japanese force's ability to harass the US beachhead around Torokina, and as a result although the fighting on Bougainville continued with notable actions being fought at Koiari and Hellzapoppin Ridge and Hill 600A, in the words of historian Samuel Morison, "the Battle of Piva Forks...was the last serious ground resistance for a long time".
 Indeed, it was not until March 1944 that the Japanese were able to make any real attempt at counterattacking when they launched a large-scale offensive on the American perimeter with 15,000 troops drawn from the 6th and 17th Divisions who attacked north and west from Buin and Numa–Numa.